How Do I Find My Property Lines?

 Hire a Surveyor

 For existing residential properties, a surveyor specializes in making precise measurements to locate the legal boundaries of a plot of land and any improvements to the property, from the house and driveway to a swimming pool or backyard shed.

 Taking the details from the legal description and plat map, a surveyor carefully measures the legal boundaries of your property.
 The surveyor will bury survey pins if they’re not already there and often mark the spots with stakes or flags for easy use.

 The complexity of a survey depends on the geography of the area, what’s on your property and what surrounds it.
 In an area where homes were built relatively recently and there are few trees, a survey could be completed as quickly as 30 to 45 minutes, says Mike Stanley, owner of Stanley Land Surveying, based in the Huntsville, Alabama, metro area.

 But in an older neighborhood, where lots of properties have fences and established trees, “a half acre could take you two to three hours,” he says.

-Hiring a surveyor is certainly the most accurate way to find out your property lines, but it isn’t cheap.
-HomeAdvisor reports the typical price range to hire a land surveyor is between $339 and $671, with the national average at just about $500.
-Depending on the size of your property and where you live, you could see that price rising close to $1,000, according to HomeAdvisor.
+HomeAdvisor reports the typical price range to hire a land surveyor is between $349 and $686, with the national average at just about $517.
+Depending on the size of your property and where you live, you could see that price rising past $1,000, according to HomeAdvisor.

-Don’t use fence lines or your neighbor’s garden as a point of reference.
+Don’t use fence lines, driveway boundaries or your neighbor’s garden as a point of reference.
 Just because you’ve assumed that’s where your property ends doesn’t mean it’s accurate.
 “If the fence was built and they didn’t get a survey, they built it where they thought the line would be” rather than where it actually is, Stanley says.